emmanuelferragne/CminR-Praatik/README.md

 ## Output and analysis

+For better results, your initial sound and TextGrid files should have consistent names with fields separated by underscores as in e.g. `EN_spk01_reading.wav`, `FR_spk01_reading.wav`, etc.

 `cp_formants.praat` creates a folder called `output` that contains the estimated formant tracks.

-The `R`script, `cp_BuildTable.R` expects a list of the files in the `output` folder.
-When you run  `cp_BuildTable.R` you'll be prompted to load the list of formant files.
-Then dialog boxes will ask you to ''Name variables''.
+When you run the `R` script `cp_BuildTable.R` you'll be prompted to load the list of formant files, then it'll split file names according to the underscores and ask you to provide generic names for the fields delimited by underscores.
+Say yes to the following 2 dialog boxes, and two new variables will be created in your `R` worskpace : `dataList`(a list object) and `phonData`, a dataframe containing formant values taken at temporal midpoint.